oatlog/oatlog/doc/report/main.typ

 + Finns lovande innovation inom e-graf-implementering
 + Vi har implementerat e-graf som är snabbare än egglog i många fall

+#figure(
+  image("../figures/egraph_cluster.svg", width: 60%),
+  caption: flex-caption(
+    [Example of an equivalence-class-formulation e-graph that initially contains
+      $(a+2) dot c$.],
+    [
+      The sharp boxes are e-nodes and the rounded boxes are e-classes.
+E-classes contain e-nodes evaluating to the same value and the input to an e-node can be computed from any of the e-nodes in its input e-class.
+    ],
+  ),
+) <informal-egraph-figure-non-bipartite>

 = Background <background>

 /*